-489. THE TEACHING OF HOME MANAGE-MENT IN COLLEGE.
+[489.
+THE TEACHING OF HOME MANAGE-MENT IN COLLEGE.
 Spring.
 Credit three hours.
 Consult instructor before registering.
 Miss DAVEY.

 An examination of the ways home management concepts have been taught in the past and may be taught in the future, through home management residence, observation and work with families in their homes, analysis of case studies, and laboratory experiences.
 Observation of classes and field trips are included.
+Not offered in 1964-1965.]

-490. READINGS IN HOME MANAGEMENT.
+- 490. READINGS IN HOME MANAGEMENT.
 Spring.
 Credit two hours.
 Primarily for doctoral candidates.
 Department staff.
 Two-hour discussion period to be arranged.
-Review of literature related to home management.

-495, ECONOMIC PROBLEMS OF FAMILIES.
+Review of literature related to home management. - 495.
+ECONOMIC PROBLEMS OF FAMILIES.
 Fall.
 Credit two hours.
 Primarily for doctoral candidates.
-Miss ROLLINS.
+Miss RoLLINS.
 F 2-4.
 Room 108.
+Analysis of a few outstanding contributions